Residence in Mexico

 Retirement Visa in Mexico

-The Mexico Pensioner Visa, obtainable by a pensioner when the pension is equal to or greater than 2230 EURO per month, demonstrable with a bank statement for the last 6 months and an INPS card or issuing body that certifies the issue
+The Mexico Pensioner Visa, obtainable by retirees when their pension is equal to or greater than €2,230 per month, demonstrable with a bank statement for the last 6 months and an INPS card or issuing body certifying the issuance.

 Solvency Visa in Mexico